defenseunicorns/zarf-package-software-factory/README.md

 ## Known Issues

 - Due to issues with Elasticsearch this package doesn't work yet in some distros.
-It does work in the Vagrant VM detailed below.
+It does work in K3s (using `zarf init --components k3s,gitops-service`).
 Upcoming work to update to the latest version of Big Bang and swap the EFK stack out for the PLG stack (Promtail, Loki, Grafana) should resolve this issue.
 Keep in mind the big note above about the package being huge.
 Unless you have the Mother of All Laptops you'll need to turn a bunch of stuff off before you try to deploy it locally using Vagrant.

 - Inside the Vagrant VM the services are available on the standard port 443.
 Outside the VM if you want to pull something up in your browser that traffic is being routed to port **8443** to avoid needing to be root when running the Vagrant box.